Let’s talk about prices and availability!

 Mini Super

-Throughout Panama, you’ll see smaller stores that have an M/S next to their name.
+Throughout Panama, you’ll see smaller stores with an M/S next to their names.
 This stands for Mini Super.
-It’s a much smaller grocery store that won’t have as big of a selection but they often have most of what you need.
+It’s a much smaller grocery store that won’t have as wide a selection, but it often has most of what you need.
 Hint – they are usually the best prices on pet food and wine.

 Check the prices, location, and sales

 You’ll have no shortage of options when it comes to grocery stores in Panama.
 Of course, if you live in a small town, then your selection will be more limited.
-Overall, you’ll want to think about your budget and preferences when it comes to choosing your grocery store.
+Overall, you’ll want to consider your budget and preferences when choosing your grocery store.
 Once you’ve made a decision that works for you, take advantage of getting their points cards and let the savings begin!

 See this video for additional tips for grocery shopping in Panama: